thundercore/developers-portal/docs/erc20-smart-contract.md

 ---
 id: erc20-smart-contract
-title: Deploy Your Own ERC-20 on ThunderCore
+title: Deploy Your Own ERC-20
 ---
-[ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) token is one of most popular dapps in the blockchan community.
+[ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) token is one of most popular DApps in the blockchan community.
-This tuturial would take you 5 Simple steps to deploy an ERC-20 Smart Contract on ThunderCore.
+This tuturial would take you 5 simple steps to deploy an ERC-20 Smart Contract on ThunderCore.
 It's super easy and fast!

 The final repo is here https://github.com/LucienLee/thundercore-erc20.

 ## Requirements
 This tutorial expects you to have some basic knowledge of Truffle, Ethereum, Metamask and Solidity.
-If you don't have basic

 ###  Install development tools
 Please install the following: